vaginessa/blog/books/go-cookbook/embedding-build-number-in-go-executable.md

 If you're using git, that would be sha1 of the revision used to build the program.

-We can embed that version in the executable during build thanks Go linker's `-X` option which allows to change variable in the program.
+We can embed that version in the executable during build thanks Go linker's `-X` option which allows to change any variable in the program.

 In our Go program we would have:
 ```go